 The temperature of Maldives ranges between 24 and 33 °C throughout the year.
 Although it’s a place with high humidity the constant sea breezes help to keep the air moving.

-Two seasons dominates in Maldives are the dry season associated with the winter northeast monsoon and the rainy season brought by the summer southwest monsoon.
+Two seasons dominated in Maldives are the dry season associated with the winter northeast monsoon and the rainy season brought by the summer southwest monsoon.

 The tropical vegetation of Maldives comprises groves of breadfruit trees and coconut palms towering above dense scrub, shrubs, and flowers.
 The soil is sandy and highly alkaline, and a deficiency in nitrogen, potash, and iron severely limits agricultural potential.